 Visual scenes are typically in motion, either because of objects moving or optic flow from our own movements.
-22, 23While the encoding of visual motion has historically been thought to be achieved in the primary visual and medial temporal cortices, it is now known that motion-encoding starts as early as the retina.
-Several subtypes of retinal ganglion cells (RGCs) are direction-selective20, 25, each of which responds most strongly to object motion in a different preferred direction.
-However, it has not known whether or how efficient coding principles can explain this finding.
-My lab previously studied efficient coding in spatiotemporal receptive fields10, but this study made strong assumptions (independently processed spatial and temporal information) that preclude encoding visual motion. accomplished this feat by making specific assumptions about the structure of spatiotemporal receptive fields.
-More specifically, we assumed that how receptive fields change across space is independent from how receptive fields changes across time; an assumption termed “space-time separability”.
-A limitation of this model is that it fails to replicate direction-selectivity.
-We strongly suspect this limitation is due to the assumption of space-time separability.
+The primary visual cortex has historically been thought to be where direction selectivity begins, with some neurons having stronger responses to one direction of motion (e.g. left to right) compared to its polar opposite (e.g. right to left)22, 23.
+However, it is now known that direction selectivity occurs as early as the retina, with several subtypes of retinal ganglion cells (RGCs) being direction-selective20, 25.
+However, it is not known whether or how efficient coding principles can explain this finding.
+My lab previously studied efficient coding in spatiotemporal receptive fields10, but this study made strong assumptions (independently processed spatial and temporal information) that preclude encoding visual motion.
 To test whether we can explain motion-selectivity in RGCs from efficient coding principles, I will build an efficient coding model that estimates receptive fields in which space and time are processed together.
-This model will be conceptually similar to the one from Aim 1, where the inputs to model RGCs come from multiple channels, each of which represents a different latency.
+This model will be conceptually similar to the one from Aim 1, where the inputs to model RGCs come from multiple channels, each of which representing a different latency.
 Completion of this aim will solve efficient coding for motion in natural images, which we will be able to compare to experimental data from both the literature and from our collaboration with Greg Field at UCLA.

 References